-As we conclude this week of reflection on environmental justice and land, you will find four prayer experiences below, meant as suggestions or starting points.
-Choose one to pray with to wrap up the first week of the challenge, or allow the Spirit to move you to pray however you feel called.
+As we conclude this week of reflection on environmental justice and water, you will find prayer experiences below meant as suggestions.
+Choose one to pray with or allow the Spirit to move you to pray however you feel called.

 Spend as much time in prayer as you’d like.
-When you are finished, close with a “Glory Be” or with some physical action to express your gratitude for the land (e.g. touch the ground, a tree, or plant).
+When you are finished, close with a “Glory Be” or with some physical action to express your gratitude for the water in the watershed where you live.

 Pray with the following scripture: